This printed article is located at https://investor.amosgroup.com/financials.html

 Other operating income

-Other operating income included rental income, interest income, sundry income, government grants, trade payables written back and recovery of bad debts.
+Other operating income included rental income, interest income, sundry income, government grants and net foreign exchange gain.

 Other operating expenses